bitrise-io/gows/README.md

 ```

 That's all.
 If you have a "properly" configured Go environment (see the previous Install section)
-then you should be able to run `gows -version` now, and be able to run `gows` in any directory.
+then you should be able to run `gows version` now, and be able to run `gows` in any directory.

 ## Usage